-Canon SL1 versus Canon SL2
+Canon SL1 vs SL2

 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in March 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The SL1 has a resolution of 17.9 megapixel, whereas the SL2 provides 24 MP.
+The SL1 has a resolution of 17.9 megapixels, whereas the SL2 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably larger (7 percent) than the Canon SL1.
 Moreover, the SL2 is markedly heavier (11 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the SL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon T100||5.1 in||4.0 in||3.0 in||15.4 oz||500||n||Feb 2018||399|